Thomas-Walker-Lynch/project-enviroment/README.md

 It is important that each time `share` is updated from the repo that an audit is done.
 With this audit we hope to prevent mischief from fellow developers.
-For example we wouldn't want the `pull` to run a program that draws a chu-chu train in the terminal while email spamming all our colleagues, or worse.
+For example we wouldn't want the `pull` to run a program that draws a chu-chu train in the terminal while emailing itself to everyone on your contacts list, or worse.
 Pay close attention to the messages printed out by git so that you know which files to look at during the audit.

 Now looking under my `projects` directory, and expanding out `ws4_master`: